Current account (balance of payments): Reducing current account deficits

+Pitchford thesis

 A current account deficit is not always a problem.
 The Pitchford thesis states that a current account deficit does not matter if it is driven by the private sector.
-It is also known as the "consenting adults" view of the current account, as it holds that deficits are not a problem if they result from private sector agents engaging in mutually beneficial trade.
+It is also known as the "consenting adults" view of the current account, as it holds that deficits are not a problem if they result from private sector agents engaging in mutually beneficial trade (e.g. profitable foreign capital investment in a nation.
 A current account deficit creates an obligation of repayments of foreign capital, and that capital consists of many individual transactions.
 Pitchford asserts that since each of these transactions were individually considered financially sound when they were made, their aggregate effect (the current account deficit) is also sound.

 A deficit implies we import more goods and services than we export.

-To be more precise, the current account equals: